sido-meet/D-Schema/README.md

 ```bash
 bash run_tests.sh
 ```
-This will run the DDL generation for SQLite, PostgreSQL, and MySQL, allowing you to verify the output for each.
+This will run the DDL and MAC-SQL generation for SQLite, PostgreSQL, and MySQL, allowing you to verify the output for each.

 ## Schema Formats Explained